TomKellyGenetics/thesis/20170529_thesis_introduction.md

 across these tissues, 5 of corresponding to tissue cancer types and the remainder reassigned due to molecular similarities shared across cancer types.
-Squamous cell lung, head, and neck and a subset bladder cancers were grouped together by molecular similarities, characteried by a high frequency of <span class="cmti-12">TP53 </span>mutations.
+Squamous cell lung, head, and neck and a subset bladder cancers were grouped together by molecular similarities, characterised by a high frequency of <span class="cmti-12">TP53 </span>mutations.
 Conversely, bladder cancers were divided into 3 of these molecular subtypes with distinct profiles.
 This project further supports the genomic